GSI Crossover Kitchen Kit

 They picked up, alright.
 On the first ring.

 A very pleasant gentleman took my call, and really, it was more of a conversation than anything.
-He just wanted to know more about what I had, how it was used, and what it was used in conjunction with.
-I told him and he assured me they'd replace all the utensils, free of charge, and that this was hopefully a one-off manufacturing defect.
+He just wanted to know more about which item I owned, how it was used, and what it was used in conjunction with.
+I answered his questions, and he assured me they'd replace all the utensils, free of charge, saying this was hopefully a one-off manufacturing defect.

-Sure enough, a week later, they came in the mail, brand new with the tags on and plastic wrap around them.
+Sure enough, a week later, they came in the mail, brand new, unopened, and even in the full retail packaging.

 I guess it only makes sense that a company making awesome cookware would also have awesome customer service.